danarel/ThinkPrivacy/privacy.md

 ***

-This policy was created on May 8, 2018 and was last updated on November 23, 2022.
-If you have any questions feel free to contact me directly here: dan [at] thinkprivacy.ch.
+This policy was created on May 8, 2018 and was last updated on March 15, 2023.
+If you have any questions feel free to contact me directly here: dan [at] thinkprivacy.net.

+***

+<sup>1</sup> On our cloud storage page, we recommend using DigitalOcean for VPS hosting services.
+This is an affiliate link.
+DigitalOcean is *not* one of our recommended privacy products, but rather the site we use to host various products.
+When you sign up, you help cover any bills we have there.